 The J.D. & Master of Public Administration dual-degree program is offered by the Georgia State’s College of Law and the Andrew Young School of Policy Studies.
 It is designed for individuals who want to use their legal education to serve in the government and nonprofit sectors.

-Learning how law and policy interact is in-demand today more than ever.
-Recent J.D./M.P.A. graduates are employed by government agencies, and others are employed by private and nonprofit sector organizations concerned with issues of public policy and public administration.
+Understanding how law and policy interact is in-demand today more than ever.
+Recent J.D. /M.P.A. graduates are serving in public office, working for government agencies, or employed by private and nonprofit sector organizations concerned with issues of public policy and public administration.

 Earn both degrees in a shorter time than if pursued separately.

-- Current J.D. students should seek admission into the M.P.A. program as soon as possible.
+- Current J.D. students should seek admission into the M.P.A. program as soon as possible, and before completing 40 law school credit hours.

 - Current M.P.A. students must apply for the dual degree before completing 20 M.P.A. credit hours.